zetaraku/NCU-Course-Finder-v3/README.md

 Then, use `npm install` in this directory to install all required dependencies.

+Edit all the `*.example` files as you need and remove the `.example` suffix.

 Developing
 ----------------

-Use `npm run wp-devs` to start the webpack-dev-server for development.
+Use `npm run dev` to start the webpack-dev-server for development.

 webpack-dev-server will watch your files and reload the page automatically.